 Help safeguard your EFIN.
 During the filing season, check on your EFIN status to ensure that it is not being used by others.
 Your e-Services account will give you the number of returns the IRS received, which you can match to your records.
 The statistics are updated weekly.
 Please contact the IRS e-help Desk at 866-255-0654 if you see a significantly higher volume than you transmitted.

 For more information on EFINs, Publication 3112, IRS e-file Application and Participation, provides participation requirements and necessary steps to obtain an EFIN.
-Publication 1345, Handbook for Authorized IRS e-file Providers of Individual Income Tax Returns, provides rules and requirements for participation in IRS e-file involving individual income tax returns and related forms and schedules.
+Publication 1345 Handbook for Authorized IRS e file Providers of Individual Income Tax Returns (PDF), provides rules and requirements for participation in IRS e-file involving individual income tax returns and related forms and schedules.

 This is one in a series of special security awareness tax tips for tax professionals.
 The “Protect Your Clients; Protect Yourself” campaign’s goal is to raise awareness among tax professionals.
 It is an initiative of the Security Summit, a joint project by the IRS, states and the tax community to combat identity theft.
 Because of the sensitive client data held by tax professionals, cybercriminals increasingly are targeting the tax preparation community.